Nigel Farage in Shrewsbury: Reform leader buys flat cap, drinks G&T and puts boot into Conservatives over relief road

 and on Freeview 262 or Freely 565

-The Reform UK leader visited the county town today (April 22) on his campaign tour, speaking to businesses and posing for selfies with candidates standing in the upcoming council elections on May 1.
+The Reform UK leader visited the county town on Tuesday (April 22) on his campaign tour, speaking to businesses and posing for selfies with candidates standing in the upcoming council elections on May 1.

 In a speech to prospective councillors and supporters of his party, Mr Farage ridiculed the Conservative-led Shropshire Council over its climate emergency declaration, claimed many seats will be won and lost by as few as 100 votes and insisted council staff will no longer be able to work from home if Reform win control of the authority.